afloresv/Tutorial-GraphDB/README.md

 -----

-You've been given an _almost_ complete code for the previous assignments at the `experiment/` folder.
-You have to complete the codes each where is indicated with an `INSERT CODE HERE` or `INSERT String HERE` inside a comment.
+You've been given an almost complete code, for the previous assignments at the `experiment/` folder.
+You have to complete the code where is indicated with an `INSERT CODE HERE` or `INSERT String HERE` inside a comment.

+To test the assignment, you need to compile the code first.
+Open the terminal, go to the home folder of the _Hands-On material_, and run the `make` command.

+You can run any class on the `experiment/` folder by using:

+	> ./publications <Name of the class> <Graph DB path>

+So, to create the Neo4j DB for the publications dataset, run:

+	> ./publication Neo4jCreate your_neo4j_path/

+Similarly, creating the Sparksee DB is done by running:

+	> ./publication SparkseeCreate your_sparksee_path/

+For creating a Graphium RDF Graph, use the script:

+	> ./create <Back-end GDBM (Neo4j or Sparksee)> <.nt file> <path>